appknox/Playstore-Crawler-POC/README.md

 # Playstore-Crawler

-## Retrieves all the metadata of all the application from app section of google playstore.
+## Crawler to scrape app information from the Google Play Store.